 There are clear links between a good OHS Management System (OHSMS) and long-term business efficiency.
 An OHS Management System (OHSMS) can benefit any organisation, no matter how small or large, by:

 - Reducing injuries and injury-related costs.
-By pre-empting injuries, employers save money on medical expenses, the injured employee’s wages, insurance claim excesses, replacement labour and increased workers’ compensation insurance premiums
+A clear commitment to health and safety will see businesses pre-empt injuries, through the activation of Incident and Hazard Reporting, along with Hazard Identification and Risk Control processes.
+Employers save money on medical expenses, the injured employee’s wages, insurance claim excesses, replacement labour and increased workers’ compensation insurance premiums

 - Providing measurable systems that can verify OHS performance